selfdual-brain/dexter-manual/source/07-executors.rst

 Executors and swaps
 ^^^^^^^^^^^^^^^^^^^

-At the most general level an executor is a machinery to transform DEX states on new order's arrival:
+At the most general level an executor is a machinery to transform market states on new order's arrival:

 .. math::